-ASSOCIATE MEMBER: Anyone who is a CIU member but does not qualify as a full member under one of the three criteria for full membership.
+Anyone who is a CIU member but does not qualify as a full member under one of the two criteria for full membership.

-HONORARY MEMBER: Is anyone who held the position of Chairperson/President of the CIU, or its predecessor organization, the CHOLUA Such Honorary Members who are retired (no longer active) will be exempt from paying dues.
+Anyone who held the position of Chairperson/President of the CIU, or its predecessor organization, the CHOLUA.
+Such Honorary Members who are retired (no longer active) will be exempt from paying dues.
 A list of Honorary Members will be maintained in the CIU Membership Directory.

 2. How much does it cost?

 Currently, membership fees are $130 per annum/per member.
 Membership is based on the calendar year.

 3. How does an individual become part of the CIU Executive?

 The Executive Committee is made up of nominated individuals from within the CIU organization.
 Different positions are available based on your interest.

 Treasurer.
 This is 3-year commitment with the 3rd year training the Assistant Treasurer to take the role as Treasurer.